jlewitt1/keshro-mcp/README.md

 `keshro-mcp` is a thin MCP server over the private Keshro API.
 It lets Claude or another MCP client read and update Keshro Migration Projects without moving business logic out of the hosted backend.

+> **For most users, the CLI is the recommended way to use Keshro with Claude Code.** Run `keshro continue -p <plan-id>` in your terminal — it handles auth, fetches the plan, and gives Claude the execution context automatically.
+Use MCP only if you specifically need tool-based integration inside an MCP-compatible agent environment.

 ## Status

 This package is intended to expose Keshro as a planning and sync surface, not as the migration executor.